DesignMuseumGent/dmg-rest-api/README.md

 ## run service
 to replicat the API service make sure Node is installed on your device.
-## To do so howver, you need credentials to fetch data from our postGres DB (which is meant for internal usage only)
+**To do so however, you need credentials to fetch data from our postGres DB (which is meant for internal usage only)**
 ### clone the repository
 ```
 git clone https://github.com/designmuseumgent/dmg-rest-api/